Maryland Online Sports Betting

 BetMGM – MGM National Harbor

-If odds on BetMGM coming to Maryland were offered, they would be at least -10000.
+If odds on BetMGM coming to Maryland were offered, they would have been at least -10000.
 MGM National Harbor is the most popular and well-known casino in the state, operating just a few miles from downtown Washington, DC and across the Wilson Bridge from Virginia.
 The casino, which cost over $1 billion to build, already attracts millions of visitors each year (or did, anyway, pre-COVID), being a short drive away from DC and Virginia and within walking distance of the enormous Gaylord National Harbor convention center.
 A sportsbook and online betting “skin” is a natural extension of the existing casino and something locals and investors have been counting on since the facility was completed in 2016.
+They finally got their wish when the huge retail sportsbook opened in December 2021.

 Caesars Sportsbook- Horseshoe Casino

 The Horseshoe Casino is located just south of downtown Baltimore, within walking distance of the Ravens’ stadium.
 Horseshoe is an iconic casino brand now owned by Caesars Entertainment.
-Caesars just completed a purchase of global sports betting operator William Hill, and quickly axed the brand in August 2021, combining the two into the brand new redesigned Caesars Sportsbook, which operates in many states, including New Jersey, Delaware, Indiana, West Virginia, and Iowa.
+Caesars Sportsbook operates in many states, including New Jersey, Delaware, Indiana, West Virginia, and Iowa.
 It also opened the first sports book inside a professional sports facility, located at the Capital One Arena in Washington, DC, just 45 minutes straight down the Baltimore-Washington Parkway from the Horseshoe.
+Caesars Sportsbook (the app) is coming to Maryland and the company just opened its retail sportsbook at the Horseshoe Casino in December 2021.

 Ocean Downs opened as a harness track in 1949.
 It has been part of the Ocean City, Maryland community for decades.
-Now the track is more of a casino than anything else, but live racing is still offered there during the year.
-Ocean Downs is owned by Churchill Downs, Inc., which owns many horse tracks across the country.
+Now the track is more of a casino than anything else, but live racing is still offered there during parts of the year.
+Ocean Downs is owned by Churchill Downs, Inc. (CDI), which owns many horse tracks across the country.
 Many of those tracks also have casinos, and many of those casinos have become mobile sports betting operators.
 See how this all fits together?
-Since Ocean Downs is authorized to have a sports betting license under the pending legislation, it stands to reason that TwinSpires, the Churchill Downs mobile brand being introduced in several states, will also come to Maryland.
+Since Ocean Downs is authorized to have a sports betting license under the pending legislation, we will likely see CDI partner with a mobile operator.
+CDI used to operate the TwinSpires mobile betting app, but it was not successful and the company is phasing it out.
+However, CDI does operate a retail sportsbook at Ocean Downs, opening its doors in December 2021.

 Barstool Sportsbook – Hollywood Casino Perryville

 Hollywood Casino Perryville is located between Baltimore and Philadelphia right off I-95.
 This location made it a popular destination back in 2010 when it opened as the first casino in Maryland and one of the only casinos in the entire mid-Atlantic region outside of Atlantic City.
 Times have changed, and now there are many, many more gambling options for the millions of residents in the area between Philadelphia and Washington, DC.
 Because of the burgeoning competition, online sports betting in Maryland is likely a welcome development for Penn National, owner of Hollywood Casinos.
 Of course, Penn National also has a large stake in Barstool Sports, which has taken the sports betting world by storm after launching Barstool Sportsbook in Pennsylvania and Michigan.
-Penn National is now using the Barstool brand in its numerous properties.
-It would be a surprise if Barstool Sportsbook doesn’t bring its raucous show to Maryland when sports betting is legalized in the state.
+Penn National is now using the Barstool brand in its numerous properties, including the Hollywood Casino Perryville, where a retail Barstool Sportsbook opened in December 2021.

 Other operators will enter the market if state regulators end up issuing 10 mobile licenses.
-The above operators are the most likely to go live in Maryland because of their connections to existing casinos/racetracks in the state, but the companies below could make an appearance too.
+The above operators are live in Maryland because of their connections to existing casinos/racetracks in the state, but the companies below could make an appearance too.
 Whoever ends up in the state, the big winner will be Maryland bettors, who will (eventually) have multiple betting options in a competitive marketplace and won’t have to go to a neighboring state to legally place their wagers.

 Types of Bets Offered